Tuition Grants for Doctor of Ministry

 How to Apply for 2017-2018

 - Forward the PTS Doctor of Ministry Financial Aid Application to the Financial Aid Office by the deadline, April 15.
 2017-2018 PTS DMin Financial Aid Application

 - The federal government may select some FAFSA items to be verified.
 If a filer is selected for verification, the student will receive notification from the Financial Aid Office.
 Requested documentation must be returned to the Financial Aid Department.

 Students must re-apply each year.
-Returning students should submit their application packet by the first deadline.
-They may only be considered for the specified length of the degree program.
 Funding is not provided beyond the minimum credits required for graduation.

 Applications received after the deadline will not be accepted.